fscorrupt/Posterizarr/README.md

     - `tmdbtoken`: Your TMDB API Read Access Token.
     - `FanartTvAPIKey`: Your Fanart personal API key.
     - `PlexToken`: Your Plex token (Leave empty if not applicable).
     - `JellyfinAPIKey`: Your Jellyfin API key.
+(You can create an API key from inside Jellyfin at Settings > Advanced > Api Keys.)
     - `FavProvider`: Set your preferred provider (default is `tmdb`).
         - possible values are:
             -    `tmdb` (recommended)